The simple truth is, you are what you eat. The food a growing child eats directly impacts their behaviour and physical and psychological profile.

 - Poor growth.

-Common nutritional deficiencies in kids
+Common nutritional imbalances in kids

+Studies on neurodivergent kids with magnesium imbalances reveal that after supplementing with magnesium and B6 for 2-6 months, their issues improved dramatically.
 Two thirds of those with physical symptoms, like muscle tension, resolved their physical symptoms, while behaviours like inattention, aggression, hyperactivity and impulsivity normalised by 75%.

 Nutrients like vitamins A, C, D and E, as well as B complex are essential for brain development and immunity building.
 During childhood years, B complex is particularly important for brain and nerve development.